-Virginians should not be forced to choose between their Second Amendment gun rights and their cannabis rights.
-Possession of a firearm in conjunction with possession of marijuana should be removed as a criminal offense to avoid a conflict of basic rights.
-Those convicted of possessing an otherwise legal firearm in conjunction with possessing marijuana, and not related to a violent crime in the past, should have those charges and convictions expunged.
+Virginians should not be forced to choose between their 2nd Amendment gun rights and their cannabis rights.
+Possession of a firearm in conjunction with possession of marijuana should be removed as a criminal offense in order to not create a conflict of basic inherent natural rights.
+Those convicted of possessing an otherwise legal firearm in conjunction with possessing marijuana and not related to a violent crime in the past should have those charges and convictions expunged.